KxSystems/docs-v1/docs/dashboards/datagrid.md

 From the dropdown menu, select the target Data Grid column on which the rule will act

 The Target column can be any column in the Data Grid.
-It does not have to be the data grid column which is using the operator
+It does not have to be the data grid column using the operator.

 **Condition Source**